 GraphQL Tips and Best Practices

-GraphQL allows for complex queries against the Turbot API.
+GraphQL allows for complex queries against the Turbot Guardrails API.
 Find the GraphQL reference page for more information.
 If you are new to GraphQL, check out our GraphQL 7 minute lab.

 GraphQL best practices